chinapedia/wikipedia.abstract.en/Page/European_Union.md

 Treaty of Rome (195792)

-EC-EU-enlargement_animation.gif

 In 1957, Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany signed the Treaty of Rome, which created the European Economic Community (EEC) and established a customs union.
 They also signed another pact creating the European Atomic Energy Community (Euratom) for co-operation in developing nuclear energy.
 Both treaties came into force in 1958.[34]

 The EEC and Euratom were created separately from the ECSC, although they shared the same courts and the Common Assembly.
 The EEC was headed by Walter Hallstein (Hallstein Commission) and Euratom was headed by Louis Armand (Armand Commission) and then Étienne Hirsch.
 Euratom was to integrate sectors in nuclear energy while the EEC would develop a customs union among members.[35][36]

 During the 1960s, tensions began to show, with France seeking to limit supranational power.
 Nevertheless, in 1965 an agreement was reached and on 1 July 1967 the Merger Treaty created a single set of institutions for the three communities, which were collectively referred to as the _European Communities_.[37][38]
 Jean Rey presided over the first merged Commission (Rey Commission).[39]

-Thefalloftheberlinwall1989.JPG fell, enabling the Community to expand further (Berlin Wall pictured)]]
+fell, enabling the Community to expand further (Berlin Wall pictured)]]

 In 1973, the Communities were enlarged to include Denmark (including Greenland, which later left the Communities in 1985, following a dispute over fishing rights), Ireland, and the United Kingdom.[40]
 Norway had negotiated to join at the same time, but Norwegian voters rejected membership in a referendum.
 In 1979, the first direct elections to the European Parliament were held.[41]